Heather Brooks

 Recent Publications

-Brooks, H. J. B. & Freeberg, T. M. (2025).
+Brooks, H. J. B. & Freeberg, T. M. (2026).
 Comparative support for the social complexity hypothesis in the calls of two closely related species – Tufted Titmice Baeolophus bicolor and Black-crested Titmice B. atricristatus.
-Ibis.
+Ibis, 168(1):117–126